Bluff body drag manipulation using pulsed jets and Coanda effect: Experimental configuration

 where $C_x$ is the drag coefficient.

-The measured $C_x$ is the time average of six signals each one with 10 seconds of acquisition duration.
-The acquisition frequency is set at 6.25 kHz by an ETEP system.
-A low pass filter at $1\,\text{Hz}$ is used to obtain the time-averaged drag coefficient.
-As an example, at $Re=3.0\times{10^5}$ the drag coefficient of the reference flow equals ${C_{x_{o}}}=0.293\pm0.005$ with $95\,\%$ confidence.
-The precision on the force measurements is $\pm0.07 \text{N}$.
-Overall, the drag coefficient is estimated to be good within less than 2\% based on the standard deviations of several configurations.
+The $C_x$ is calculated from six independent time averages which are all obtained during a single time interval of 10 seconds by the ETEP acquisition system.
+The acquisition frequency is set to $6.25\,\text{kHz}$ and a low-pass filter is applied to obtain the mean drag coefficient.
+For example, at $Re_H=3.0\times{10^5}$ the drag coefficient of the baseline flow equals ${C_{x_{o}}}=0.293\pm0.005$ with $95\,\%$ confidence.
+Based on the standard deviation from measurements with several configurations, the overall error in the drag coefficient is less than 2\%.
+All drag measurements are corrected to take into account the thrust of the pulsed jets used for wake forcing.
+This thrust is evaluated by measuring the reaction force caused by the expansion of the pulsed jets into quiescent air.
+For the strongest jet blowing used in this study, this thrust achieves about 3-4\% of $F_x$ at $Re_H=3.0\times{10^5}$.

 To quantify the drag variations with respect to the reference flow, we use the drag parameter ${\gamma}_{d}={{C_x}}/{C_{x_{o}}}$ which indicates an increase (resp. decrease) of drag for values greater (resp. smaller) than 1.

-The measurements of drag are corrected to take into account the pulsed jet thrust generated from the wake forcing.
-For that, we subtract the measured force due to the jets in quiescent air.